 Address: 125 St Lucia Street, Valletta | (Their original branch is in Gozo, see below)

 This is the oldest (and probably most famous) café in Malta, worth a visit just for its decadent interior, which includes elaborate mirrors, frescoes on the ceiling and a long wooden bar.
 An even bigger draw is their huge outdoor sitting area though, right on Victoria Square.

 You can try qaghaq ta’ l-ghasel, honey rings, a typical Maltese sweet, here, the famous savory bread snack ħobż biż-żejt’ (see Maltese Snacks above), or pick up some figolli around Easter.
 They also have a huge selection of pastizzi, or you could go for a rabbit dish or the Maltese Platter which includes most of the snacks mentioned above, plus the tasty Maltese bread and galletti.

 As the name indicates, this place serves truly Badass Burgers, but also plenty of options for vegetarians, including a veggie burger, sandwiches and salads – my rucola spinach salad with buffalo mozzarella and roasted sunflower seeds was divine!

-I also love that their dessert menu includes Banoffee Pie – my favorite British sweet treat!
+I also love that their dessert menu includes Banoffee Pie – my favorite British dessert!
 I was beyond excited to find a Banoffee Pie after so many years without and I had to order it.
 In fact, I had to go back the next day to also try their Banoffee milkshake which didn’t disappoint – not only because it came in a huge milk bottle!

 Address: 46, Old Theatre Street